 - Bring 3 cups of water to boil

-- Blanch the greens in boiling water for just about a minute.
-We don’t want the greens to lose their crunchiness or the bright colour.
+- Blanch the morning glory in boiling water for just about a minute.
+We don’t want the greens to lose their crunchiness or bright color.
 Immediately drain and run under cold water to stop the cooking process.

 - Heat oil in a wok or a shallow pan.
 Add the smashed garlic cloves and sauté till they just start to turn brown.